radixdlt/scrypto-challenges/7-defi-devpost/scrilla_lending/README.md

 ## How to Run

 #### Running on Simulator
-While in the 'scrilla_lending' directory, run any of the following commands:
+While in the 'scrilla_lending' directory, first change to the 'scrypto' directory:
 - `cd scrypto/` This will redirect you to the Scrypto folder so you can proceed with the following commands below...

+Then you can run any of the following commands:
 - `bash ./manifests/global1.sh` Global 1 focuses on testing liquidations, shield deposits, shield reward distributions
 - `bash ./manifests/global2.sh` Global 2 focuses on testing and showcasing the redeem_usds method that allows any user who may or may not have a loan with the platform to redeem USDS for the going market rate of XRD.
 This allows USDS to maintain a 1:1 peg with USD.
 - `bash ./manifests/global3.sh` Global 3 focuses on testing scrilla staking and scrilla reward distribution of platform fees